Chronicles of Terror

 The depositions are supplemented with private photographs, documents, letters, memoirs, and assorted memorabilia associated with the witnesses and other participants of the events to which they pertain.
 Simply put, we want to show people’s personal histories complemented by the emotions and feelings that accompanied their daily lives.
-The Center is also conducting a collection campaign under the catchphrase “Share your memories!”, appealing to individuals in Poland and abroad to share memorabilia from their private archives.
+The Institute is also conducting a collection campaign under the catchphrase “Share your memories!”, appealing to individuals in Poland and abroad to share memorabilia from their private archives.
 Following digitalization, these will supplement and enrich our on-line testimony database.
 Ideally, this will allow us to gather resources valuable not only to scholars, but also to anyone who wants to learn about and comprehend the tragic fates of people swallowed up by the totalitarian machine.

 Postwar justice and its limitations